-If the Contractor's workers are from a different country the country specific medical standard for work at height medicals will be accepted provided there is documented evidence.
+If the Contractor's workers are from a different country the country specific medical standard for work at height medicals will be accepted provided there is documented evidence and that this is in accordance with all the applicable national regulations.

 The Contractor must also ensure that those carrying out specific tasks are fit for work.
 For example, those working in confined spaces and crane drivers must have a medical certifying them fit for that work.
+Documented evidence shall be provided to the TO.